 Then things get a little stranger.

-I’m convinced some of Gord’s best guitar-playing of all time is on this album.
+I’m convinced some of Gord’s best guitar playing of all time is preserved on this album.
 His work on Narcotic Girl and Rabbits and Leeches is improvised sexiness of the highest order.
 I mean, on Narcotic Girl the guy manages to draw what sounds like genuine feedback from his guitar while playing through our old friend the Digitech effects box, with no actual amp to speak of in the signal path.
 How do you even do that?

 This album is also notable for marking the exact moment I first figured out how to bend a guitar string — an accidental discovery you can sort of hear happening during my bridge solo on Letting Go.
 That was a happy day.

 All of that combined to form an album that felt like a more cohesive piece of work than anything we’d done up to this point.
-Instead of just slapping the songs down in the order they were recorded, this time I gave some real thought to the ebb and flow of things, as with SHOEBOX PARADISE — arranging the songs based on what felt like it would create the best movement from one track to the next.
+Instead of just slapping the songs down in the order they were recorded, this time I even gave some real thought to the ebb and flow of things, as with SHOEBOX PARADISE — arranging the songs based on what felt like it would create the best movement from one track to the next.
 It would be the last time I would deviate from chronological sequencing on a non-compilation album until the PAVEMENT HUGGING DADDIES EP in 2004.